OpenDevICON/opendevicon/docs/testBasicToken.md

 ```Shell
 $ tbears init token Token
 ```
 Boilerplate for your token will be initialized.
-The structure of token is:
+The project tree is:
 ```
 └── token
     ├── __init__.py